Understanding Septic Tanks

 The bottom is for storage of the sinking solids, the top will form a crust often, but not always.
 This is the FOG i.e. fats oils and grease.

 The volume of water below the floating grease and above the solids at the bottom is the Settlement Zone.
 Here the mixture of water, organic solids and chemically laden water is allowed to settle.
 A family of four would use 600 litres each day.
-The volume of the tank after being emptied, is 2800 litres for the smallest septic tank.
+The volume of the tank after being emptied, is 2800 litres for the smallest ST.

 So the water has four or five days to move slowly through the tank, allowing solids in suspension to settle out.
-This volume is reduced after a year or so, now the water is taking just three days to pass through. lf the septic tank is not emptied, then the bottom solids increase in depth and the settlement zone is reduced… and so the speed increases.
+This volume is reduced after a year or so, now the water is taking just three days to pass through. lf the ST is not emptied, then the bottom solids increase in depth and the settlement zone is reduced… and so the speed increases.

 If it is halved, then the speed is doubled and not all the solids settle out and so rather than 200 ppm going into the ground more like 230 to 250 ppm goes through, hastening the demise of the soakaway.